Driver Ed (Veronica Mars): Production

 The episode features a special guest-starring appearance by Kevin Smith, who plays the store clerk Duane Anders in the episode.
 Smith rose to fame for his 1994 black-and-white comedy film Clerks, which he wrote, directed, and starred in as Silent Bob.
 Other one-episode guest stars in the episode are Ari Graynor and Miko Hughes.

 "Driver Ed" also marks the first appearance of Jackie Cook (Tessa Thompson), who is a series regular for the show's second season.
-She would later become known for her roles in For Colored Girls, Selma, and Dear White People.
+She would later become known for her roles in For Colored Girls, Selma, the Marvel Cinematic Universe and Dear White People.
 In the latter, she co-starred with Veronica Mars cast member Kyle Gallner.
 Another first appearance which takes place in this episode is that of Dick Casablancas, Sr. (David Starzyk).
 The episode was written by regular writer Diane Ruggiero and directed by Nick Marck, marking Ruggiero's eighth writing credit for the series as well as Marck's fifth directing credit.